Joe Dever's Lone Wolf Review

-The game has evolved and improved dramatically since the release of Act 1!
+Joe Dever's Lone Wolf has evolved and improved dramatically since the release of Act 1.
 If you only explored Rockstarn or the Sunken Forest, be sure to get back to the Magnamund and enjoy all the new features!
 The defensive stance for dual wielders, the tactical pause, the fine tuning of all attacks and Kai disciplines… Here at Forge Reply we have been listening closely to your feedback.
 Come and see for yourself!

 Season Pass: Get episodes 2, 3 and 4 at best price.
 Do your part and fight for Sommerlund and the Kai Order!